 “Owen is just a kid.
 He can not tell these dock trolls what to do, even when he does know better than them.”

 Percy considered.
-“OK… she oversees the repairs, we pay her up to date, and then she’s fucking gone.”
+“OK . . .
+She oversees the repairs, we pay her up to date, and then she’s fucking gone.”

 “Percy,” Hemi said looking directly at her, “we need her.
 You need to re-hire her.
 We can not leave this depot with no engineer and no welder aboard.
 And in case you had not noticed, there is not exactly a surfeit of talented crew waiting to be hired around this depot.”